PierreMarchand20/sphinx_computer_tools/docs/source/basic_tools/bash.rst

 .. rubric:: Autocompletion

 Use ``tab`` to autocomplete paths.
-When writing the beginning of path, hit ``tab`` to autocomplete.
+When writing the beginning of path, use ``tab`` to autocomplete.
 If there is not a unique possibility, it will display the different possibility.

 .. only:: not latex

    .. asciinema:: ../_static/asciicast/bash/autocompletion_output.cast
       :rows: 11

-   In this example, I hit ``tab`` on the second line to avoid writing the long name of the directory.
+   In this example, I use ``tab`` on the second line to avoid writing the long name of the directory.

 .. rubric:: Navigate in your history